 Waterworth & Rosenberg, 2015; Spence, 2015; Kowalski & Loretto, 2017; Summers et al, 2019).
 Additionally, there are also calls for these empirical data to be obtained from organisations, since considerable amount of data to date have been derived from tertiary institutions, be that from students or fellow academics as well as from employees.
 There have also been suggestions that further qualitative studies should be undertaken since most empirical data is quantitative in nature.
 These considerations have prompted us to explore the type of workplace wellbeing initiatives that are being implemented as well as their effectiveness.
-We set out to gather information from practitioners in both private and public organisations of Aotearoa New Zealand who have the responsibility of overseeing workplace wellbeing initiatives within their organisations.
-However, the reality of workplace wellbeing initiatives changed rapidly and drastically with the emergence of a pandemic, namely Covid-19.
+We set out to gather information from practitioners in both private and public organisations of Aotearoa New Zealand who have the responsibility of overseeing workplace wellbeing initiatives changed rapidly and drastically with the emergence of a pandemic, namely Covid-19.
 The capability for organisations to maintain a healthy and productive workforce during the time of the pandemic saw new challenges and adaptations to ensure the wellbeing of employees are maintained.
 Thus, the aim of this paper is to explore practitioners' perceptions of existing workplace wellbeing initiatives during the Covid-19 pandemic and their effectiveness.